 Finish Application Tips

 - Begin by using a paintbrush on the perimeter of the room.
 Cover about 12 inches of the floor from the wall toward the center of the room.
 Work in the direction of the wood grain.

 - Keep your brush wet and try to avoid bubbles and drips.

-- Once the perimeter is complete, use the lamb’s-wool applicator to do the rest of the room.
+- Once the perimeter is complete, use the lamb’s wool applicator or foam roller to do the rest of the room.

-- Remember to work your way towards the exit, while still applying with the grain.
+- Remember to work your way toward the exit, while still applying with the grain.
 Once you begin to apply the polyurethane, you will not be able to step on the floor.

-- You will want to apply at least two coats, more in highly trafficked areas.
-Wait 24 hours before completing additional coats.
+- Allow to dry thoroughly, according to the manufacturer’s instructions, typically at least 24 hours.
 Depending on temperature and humidity, you may need to wait longer.